Awsyaseen76/jordanEvents/readme.md

 	- [x] create additional button and modal for the attendance history for each member.

-	- [ ] Maker has the ability to choose which comments to be published on the main page.
+	- [x] Admin has the ability to choose which comments to be published on the main page.